The "Fake" Shkembe Chorba

 4. 04

-Immediately pour in the warm water, whisking vigorously to halt the cooking and dissolve the flour and paprika into a smooth base, then slowly stir in the warmed whole milk.
+Immediately pour in the warm water, whisking vigorously to dissolve the flour and paprika into a smooth base and halt the cooking.
+Slowly pour in the warmed whole milk.

 5. 05

-Bring the pot to a gentle bubble, being careful not to let it reach a furious boil that might curdle the milk.
-Lower the heat, add the black pepper, and simmer uncovered for 10 to 15 minutes, tasting and adjusting the salt until deeply savory.
+Bring the pot to a gentle bubble, taking care not to let it furiously boil so the milk doesn't curdle.
+Lower the heat, add the black pepper, and let it simmer uncovered for 10 to 15 minutes.
+Taste and adjust the salt—it should be quite savory.

 Notes